rmp135/imgur/docs/docs/uploading.md

-Images can be uploaded using either a base64 encoded string or web url.
-Other methods of uploading are currently being developed.
+Images can be uploaded using either a base64 encoded string, web url or Buffer.

 ```javascript
 const imageAsBase64 = fs.readFileSync('./someimage.png', 'base64')